 CERTIFICATE OF OCCUPANCY

 A certificate of occupancy will be issued when all applicable permits have been approved before the final building approval.
-A final approval also needs to be done by the Health Department for the well & septic if new construction (a copy of approval must be on file in the office).
-For a final building approval, gutters must be installed to allow for water to be run-off 5 feet away from the building, final grading and debris picked up around the job site.
+A final building inspection will only be performed by the building inspector once the Township receives an approval done by the Health Department for the well & septic.
+A copy of the approved culvert, insulation certificate showing R-Value, blower door test approval must be on file with the Township.
+The address must be posted in accordance to the ordinance.
+As-built for the septic field if required by the building inspector.
+Way of egress other than through the garage that is at least 3' X 3' if new construction (a copy of approval must be on file in the office).
+Gutters must be installed to allow for water to be run-off 5 feet away from the building, final grading and debris picked up around the job site.
 Once final approval is complete, a certificate of occupancy will be issued by the building inspector and final grade inspection monies will be returned.

 When an inspection is needed, the contractor or homeowner should call the office to schedule the inspection.
 24-48 hour notice is required for the inspectors.
 The inspectors usually do their inspections in the evenings.